Are you properly tracking user engagement on your WordPress site?

 You can see our guide on how to set up eCommerce tracking in WordPress for more information.

-Once you’ve configured tracking, you can head to Insights » Reports from your WordPress admin menu and click on the ‘eCommerce’ report.
+Once you have configured tracking, you can head to Insights » Reports from your WordPress admin menu and click on the ‘eCommerce’ report and select ‘Overview’.

 4. Tracking Who’s Clicking on Your AdSense Ads

 Many websites rely on ads to make money online while creating useful content.
-However, with Google Analytics you can actually see how users interact with ads on your site.
+With Google Analytics, you can actually see how users interact with ads on your site.

-For instance, you’ll be able to track how many clicks each ad is receiving, discover which ads your audience is ignoring, identify the most effective ad placements, and more.
+For instance, you will be able to track how many clicks each ad is receiving, discover which ads your audience is ignoring, identify the most effective ad placements, and more.

-To view your AdSense reports, go to your Google Analytics account and visit the Behavior » Publisher page.
+To view your AdSense reports, go to your Google Analytics 4 account and visit Monetization » Publisher Ads.

 5. Tracking How Far People Scroll Your Website